 Friends of Tryon Creek offer hands-on, experiential field trips that are designed to facilitate student-driven exploration of basic concepts in science and natural history in our unique urban forest.

-We offer programs for preschool through 5th grade, focusing on everything from animal adaptations and sensory exploration to watersheds and forest succession.
+We have programs for preschool through 5th grade, focusing on everything from animal adaptations and sensory exploration to watersheds and forest succession.
 On every field trip students will spend time outdoors (rain or shine) in small groups with one of our trained volunteer Nature Guides, making connections to key concepts through group collaboration, hands-on activities, and direct observations.

 All field trips are strategically aligned with the Next Generation Science Standards and are designed to promote critical thinking and group collaboration, develop problem solving skills, and foster positive relationships with the natural world.

 Preregistration for field trips is required and our schedule fills quickly, so register your class today!
 See our Registration & Fees page for more information.